Maxenceee/marvin_game/README.md

 Compile the project using `make all` then compile the executables "poison" and "healer" with `make execs`.
 Once done start the program running `./marvin_game`, adding params if needed.

-To fix averything run `make execs && ./healer`
+To fix everything run `make execs && ./healer`

 # ##

-Made for `42 School Piscine`, MacOS/Linux
+Made for 2023 `42 School Piscine`, MacOS/Linux